Purpose

 Removing an anchor link

-Run a Acquia Optimize report to check for any broken links left by deleted anchors to ensure a good accessibility and QA score.
+Run an Acquia Optimize report to check for any broken links left by deleted anchors to ensure a good Accessibility and Quality Assurance score.